Davidevlops/JS-DSA/string-matching-algorithms copy.md

 ## Boyer–Moore Algorithm

-The Boyer–Moore algorithm scans the text from right to left and skips large sections of text using two smart rules:
+The Boyer–Moore algorithm is widely regarded as one of the fastest and most efficient string matching algorithms in practice. two smart rules:

 Bad Character Rule